 - Choose a guidebook from our selection of best Italy travel books

 - A fast paced 10 day itinerary for first time visitors

 - The best booking sites for travel to Italy

 How will you take a virtual trip to Italy?

-So no matter how long it is between visits, you can always go to Italy through your tastebuds, your television, your mind and your dreams.
+We hope you enjoyed learning about the many ways to bring Italy to your home.
+Now you know that no matter how long it is between visits, you can always go to Italy through your tastebuds, your television, your mind and your dreams.
 Italy is waiting.